Which is the best movie streaming box for under £100? Roku Streaming Stick vs Apple TV vs Chromecast and more

 What is it?

 WD TV Play is Western Digital's answer to the Apple TV and Roku boxes.
-Its reasonably priced, especially as it outputs 1080p, and there's a dedicated Netflix button on the remote for those who want to get to their subscription as quickly as possible.
+And although it has been discontinued recently, in favour of the slightly more expensive WD TV, you might be able to find one discounted online.
+It outputs 1080p and there's a dedicated Netflix button on the remote for those who want to get to their subscription as quickly as possible.

 There is also a remote control app for iOS and Android, so you can control it over the network.
 And you can then utilise your phone's keyboard for entering search commands and such like.